Black bear romps through Grant County community, escorted out of town

-MUSCODA, Wis. – A black bear romped through a Grant County community Saturday night.
+MUSCODA, Wis. — A black bear romped through Muscoda on Saturday night.

 Authorities were alerted at about 7:05 p.m. that a black bear was spotted on the north side of Muscoda near Riverside Campground, according to the Musdoda Police Department.